Social Media in China

-WeChat is the number 1 social network is known as Weixin in China.
-This platform includes texts messages, voice messaging, video, games, e-commerce, and mobile payments.
+WeChat is the number 1 social network and is known as Weixin in China.
+This platform includes text messages, voice messaging, video, games, e-commerce, and mobile payments.

-In 2017 Wechat counts 950 Million Users and is the first App used in China.
+In 2020, Wechat counted over 1,2 Billion Monthly Users and is the first App used in China.
 WeChat has to be considered by brands seeking to engage consumers directly.
-The platform allows brands target ads according to age, gender, and region in order to reach more potential customers.
-One of the most common strategies in Wechat is offering unique content and access to special offers.
-Through this strategy, brands have a positive impact on consumer loyalty an help to increase the brand reputation.
+The platform allows brands to target ads according to age, gender, and region in order to reach more potential customers.
+One of the most common strategies in Wechat is to offer unique content and access to special offers.
+Through this strategy, brands have a positive impact on consumer loyalty and help to increase the brand reputation.

-When brands are planning its marketing strategies, they should consider these different points:
+When brands are planing their marketing strategies, they should consider these different points:

-Wechat is totally different to the Western Social network.
+WeChat is totally different from the Western Social network.
 If you want to reach a lot of Chinese customers you have to adapt your content to their needs.
-Chinese customers look for an rich, authentic and relevant content.
+Chinese customers look for rich, authentic, and relevant content.
 They are tired to see the same content.
-So, for an effecient Wechat campaign, you have to work on your content.
+So, for an efficient WeChat campaign, you have to work on your content.
 The WeChat content marketing is must be consistently good.

-As Facebook, Twitter, Instagram…etc, on Wechat you can also make a post.
-This feature allows you to share all your sevices or products with all your followers.
-This is a great way to increase your visibility and engage more customers, because they are very interested by innovative and creative posts.
-You can publish 5 types of contents such as video, text, audio, picture and picture with text.
-Actually, many brands incorporate H5 pages into their posts and official account. in order to optimize their WeChat and increase the quality of user experience.
+Like Facebook, Twitter, Instagram…etc, on Wechat you can also make a post.
+This feature allows you to share all your services or products with all your followers.
+This is a great way to increase your visibility and engage more customers because they are very interested in innovative and creative posts.
+You can publish 5 types of content such as video, text, audio, picture, and pictures with text.
+Actually, many brands incorporate H5 pages into their posts and official accounts. in order to optimize their WeChat and increase the quality of user experience.

-If you want to succeed your business in China, it is essential to have a sensitive and effective presence on social network.
+If you want to succeed in your business in China, it is essential to have a sensitive and effective presence on the social networks.
 It’s important to understand how WeChat work and the subtleties of this mobile application.

 The most familiar way for advertising on Wechat is to promote on WeChat Moments.
 WeChat moment ads were launched in early 2015.
 WeChat Advertising is the most effective way to increase engagement in China on the nation’s number one social media tool.

 Another popular social platform is the microblogging website called Sina Weibo.
-This platform is known like the “Chinese Twitter” due to its similar aspect.
-The same as Twitter, allows members to post 140 characters including videos, pictures and links.
+This platform is known as the “Chinese Twitter” due to its similar aspect.
+The same as Twitter, allows members to post 140 characters including videos, pictures, and links.

-Sina Weibo has around 550 million users and is ideal for brands in order to get customers’ feedback, engage in conversations with members and promote themselves.
-Brands have to focus their efforts in creating relevant and highly shareable content.
+Sina Weibo has around 520 million monthly and 230 million daily active users.
+It is ideal for brands in order to get customers’ feedback, engage in conversations with members and promote themselves.

-Weibo, one the Chinese most famous social network, is the must-know tool for the marketers who want to engage in Chinese digital marketing area.
+Weibo, one of the Chinese most famous social networks, is the must-know tool for marketers who want to engage in the Chinese digital marketing area.
 However, to do advertise on Weibo is not an easy thing due to its various ad options and functions.